Package 'socviz'

 • d_points.
 Percentage point difference between Clinton share and Trump

 • pct_clinton.
-Clinton vote share (
+Clinton vote share (proportion)

 • pct_trump.
-Trump vote share (
+Trump vote share (proportion)

 • pct_johnson.
-Johnson vote share (
+Johnson vote share (proportion)

 • pct_other.
-Other vote share (
+Other vote share (proportion)

 • clinton_vote.
 Clinton vote total